acnagle/optimal-lottery-tickets/README.md

 ## Setup
 Python 3.6.9, CUDA Version 10.2
 Create a new python environment and install all package dependencies provided in requirements.txt.
-Once your environment is created, you can install the requirements with
+Once your environment is created, you can install the package dependencies by following the instructions below.

 ### Installing gurobipy